MJZawacki/mzawacki-docpad/README.md

-This is the source for the [YTechie.com developer blog](http://www.ytechie.com/).
-It's set up so that I can easily add/edit content, check it into GitHub, and have Azure automatically pull the source and deploy it.
+##About

-This is based off the website of [Erv Walter](http://www.ewal.net/).
+This is the source for the [www.mjzawacki.com](http://www.mjzawacki.com/) which is based off the website of [Erv Walter](http://www.ewal.net/).
+It is set up to deploy directly to Azure where the web site is automatically configured and deployed.

-For more information about [why I'm using DocPad as my blogging platform, read this blog post](http://www.ytechie.com/2013/11/blogging-awesomeness-with-a-static-generator-and-markdown/).
+To learn more about the evolution of the code behind this site, check out [How YTechie uses DocPad](http://www.ytechie.com/2013/11/blogging-awesomeness-with-a-static-generator-and-markdown/) and [Deploying DocPad on Azure](http://www.ewal.net/2013/10/10/deploying-docpad-sites-to-azure/).

 ###Installation